Is it ever a smart choice to not brush our teeth?

-- Avoid from brushing before eating or drinking anything acidic.
+- Avoid brushing before eating or drinking anything acidic.
 Keep the natural buffer protection a healthy plaque layer provides if you know you’re going to be putting anything acidic in your mouth.

-- Avoid from brushing immediately after a meal, particularly when you consume something acidic.
+- Avoid brushing immediately after a meal, particularly when you consume something acidic.
 The outer enamel is challenged and softened from the acid exposure and brushing when the enamel is soft can risk removing enamel from your teeth.